Latest pachinko-pybind: 0.8.1

 NameTypeDescription

-Attack(unit_id, target_id)Direct attack on a specific enemy unit.
+Attack(unit_id, target_id)int, intDirect attack on a specific enemy unit.

-Upgrade(building_id, upgrade_type)Purchase one upgrade level. upgrade_type: see Building fields.
+Upgrade(building_id, upgrade_type)int, strPurchase one upgrade level. upgrade_type: see Building fields.

-Patrol(unit_id, x, y)Patrol back and forth to position.
+Patrol(unit_id, x, y)int, float, floatPatrol back and forth to position.

-AttackMoveGroup(unit_ids, x, y)Attack-move a list of units together.
+AttackMoveGroup(unit_ids, x, y)list[int], float, floatAttack-move a list of units together.

-MoveGroup(unit_ids, x, y)Move a list of units to the same position.
+MoveGroup(unit_ids, x, y)list[int], float, floatMove a list of units to the same position.

 Betting + mulligan overview